About the course

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-The faculty is fortunate in having two world-class research libraries close at hand, the Bodleian and the Sackler Library.
-The Sackler Library is an open-shelf lending library indispensable to anyone studying Ancient History, Archaeology, and Art; it is also extremely useful for those studying Literature or Philology.
+The faculty is fortunate in having two world-class research libraries close at hand, the Bodleian and the Bodleian Art, Archaeology and Ancient World Libraries.
+The Art, Archaeology and Ancient World Library is an open-shelf lending library indispensable to anyone studying Ancient History, Archaeology, and Art; it is also extremely useful for those studying Literature or Philology.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.